SilvanTeufel/TopDownRTSTemplate_ReadMe/README.md

 - DisableTick
 - DisableBeginPlay

-For ControllerBase, if you want to use the Controller, you have to adapt your Settings (Pictures in "Document/Inputs" Folder), or import the DefaultInput.ini and InputBackupTopDownRTSCamLib.ini inside the "Inputs" Folder.
+For ControllerBase, if you want to use the Controller, you have to adapt your Settings (Pictures in "Document/Inputs" Folder), or "Import Keyboard Settings" (topic above).
+You also need GameplayDebuggerTopDownRTSTemplate.ini for the AIController.
-You also have to set Lock Viewport on Mouse as "always".

 ---